Installation

 Task 7.
 Deploy MOSTLY AI

-With the MOSTLY AI Helm chart configured and all required configurations made in the values.yaml, you can now create a separate namespace and deploy MOSTLY AI to it.
+With all required configurations made in the values.yaml and worker nodes tainted correctly, you can now create a separate namespace and deploy MOSTLY AI to it.

 Steps